|FastExcel Sample Problem & Manual||Name Manager||RangeCalc||Reversioning Add-In Loader|

 Note: The PDF version of the Optimise Calculations Manual is also available to purchasers of FastExcel.

-This version of Name Manager has been developed for Excel 2007 and 2010.
+This version of Name Manager has been developed for Excel 2007 and later versions.

 Name Manager was created in collaboration with Excel MVP Jan Karel Pieterse.